Tamsin Egerton: Personal life

 Egerton has been in a long-term relationship with American actor Josh Hartnett, first announced in 2012.
 They have a daughter (born 2015), a second child (born 2017), and a third child (born 2019).
-In March 2022, Hartnett revealed he and Egerton had married in November 2021.
-They reside in Surrey, England.
+In March 2022, Hartnett revealed that he and Egerton had married in November 2021.
+They reside in the Surrey–Sussex border region, in southeast England.
+In 2024, Hartnett confirmed that they had a fourth child.